Scottish Premiership team news, stats & selectors

 St Mirren midfielder Keanu Baccus is suspended while defender Joe Shaughnessy is a major doubt and striker Alex Greive picked up a knock in training.
 Full-back Richard Tait is closing in on fitness following groin surgery.

-Motherwell manager Steven Hammell will make some late decisions several players while Bevis Mugabi is two or three weeks away from a comeback from a knee injury.
+Motherwell manager Steven Hammell will make some late decisions about several players while Bevis Mugabi is two or three weeks away from a comeback from a knee injury.
 Long-term absentees Jake Carroll (knee), Nathan McGinley (groin) and Joe Efford (thigh) remain out.

+New signing Riku Danzaki could feature if international clearance is received in time.

 Did you know?
 St Mirren are unbeaten in 10 home league matches (W6 D4) since losing on their opening game of the season against Motherwell.